Nodes within Metrici can have any name and any reference that conforms to the rules described in Node references.

 - If you are linking to a node which would typically have a role (e.g. Type), then use RoleLink at the end of the local reference, for example UserWrapperTypeLink, to avoid potential reference clashes.

 - If the field would end in a role name, rename it or add the role name Field.
+For example, if you had a field you use to categorise products which you want to call "Product type", give it a reference of ProductTypeField or TypeOfProduct.

 - Use a role of Tag.